Maria Pavlova

 2014„TTIP-Life Patented“, Art Director

-2013„68 Jahre Kriegsfreiheit“, stage and light design, 1 prize competition winner, Theater in der Drachengasse, Vienna, link
+2013„68 Jahre Kriegsfreiheit“, stage and light design, 1 prize competition winner, Theater in der Drachengasse, Vienna, Austria, link

 2011„Zona“, setdesign, multi-channel video project at Open Source Gallery by Michael Poetschko

-2005„4.48 Psychose“, stage and lightdesign, Dietheater Künstlerhaus, Vienna, link
+2005„4.48 Psychose“, stage and lightdesign, Dietheater Künstlerhaus, Vienna, Austria, link

 Upcoming